BekMart/21-practice/README.md

 ![The game is made up of three main sections.
 The title at the top.
 The game area in the center which includes each player's scores, the cards in their hands, with the control buttons separating them in the center.
 The settings buttons are at the bottom.][structure]

-- The background image is always in the center of the screen.
-    - On mobile devices, less of it is visible, maintaining its integrity.
-    - On larger devices it occupies the whole screen.
-- The title of the page is always at the top, in the center and has a strong contrast to the background, making it bold and striking.
-- There is an area which displays the opponent's current score and winning tally at the top of the game area, which is mirrored at the bottom for the user.
-- The cards are dealt to each player adjacent to where their scores are displayed, symmetrically and separated by the game control buttons.
-- The game control buttons change throughout the game depending on which ones are currently active, but are always in the center of the game area.
-- The settings buttons at the bottom of the page align vertically on smaller devices and horizontally on larger screens.
-- The game rules appear as a modal when the button is clicked.

 <h2 id="surface">Surface</h2>

 ### Colours